 We get that a lot of people missed this feature – and it's good that it's back, make no mistake about that.
-Samsung was wrong to get rid of it last year, but it wasn't wrong to stop using expandable storage in the way it did.
+Samsung was wrong to get rid of it on the S6, but it wasn't wrong to stop using expandable storage in the way it did.

 The fact is that phone performance suffers when you insert a microSD card, and Samsung recognised that its phones were among the worst for this.

 So it dropped the misfiring element and went for larger capacities of the higher-performing UFS 2.0 internal structure – which is a fancy way of saying 'faster internal storage'.

 The upshot?
 You can take photos quicker, flick through galleries faster and install apps to it faster.

 Internal storage is always preferable to a microSD card – but having more space for your photos and movies helps save the 32GB of space you've got (and you've only got a shade over 24GB of usable memory to play with on the Galaxy S7 Edge anyway).